entelognathus/Bothriolepis-characters-and-dataset/Character list of Bothriolepis.md

 7. Shape of orbitonasal fenestra: (0) anterior and posterior margins straight and parallel; (1) anteriorly concave and posteriorly convex (inversed bean); (2) anteriorly convex and posteriorly concave (bean); (3) concave anteriorly and posteriorly (peanut shaped); (4) convex anteriorly and posteriorly (rounded).
 > Dupret *et al.* (2023), Character 4; Luo *et al.* (2023), Character 7; Xian *et al*.
 (2025), Character 7.

+> - After the double-check of the codings in Dupret *et al.* (2023), Luo *et al.* (2023), and Xian *et al*.
+(2025), we revise the following codings.

 > - The coding of *Bothriolepis chuandongensis* is ?.
-> - The coding of *Bothriolepis yunnanensis* is 3.
+> - The anterior margin of the orbitonasal fenestra in *Bothriolepis yunnanensis* is slightly concave, and its posterior margin is straight.
+As such,

 8. Length index of preorbital region to postorbital region of skull: (0) < 70, (1) ≥ 70, < 120, (2) ≥ 120 (ordered).
 > Young (1988), Character 27l; Dupret *et al.* (2023), Character 5; Luo *et al.* (2023), Character 8; Xian *et al*.
 (2025), Character 8.